2024 Halving Date ETA:

 This section will take a look at the previous two halvings.

-The 2012 block halving was the first halving.
-It was mined by SlushPool by someone using a Radeon HD 5800 miner.
+The 2012 block halving was the first halving and happened on November 28th, 2012.
+The halving block was mined by SlushPool by someone using a Radeon HD 5800 miner.

 Thousands of Bitcoiners across the world celebrated the 2016 halving.
-There were parties in tons of major cities like Buenos Aires, Melbourne, Montreal, Paris, Athens, Dublin and dozens of other cities.
+There were parties in major cities and countries like Melbourne, Australia, Montreal, Canada, NYC, USA, London, UK, Dublin, Paris and dozens of other cities.